 Pho Lucky: 3111 Woodward Ave, Detroit, MI 48201

 7. China Chef

-China Chef offers mainly Cantonese style dishes and you can find this beef brisket noodle soup on their menu.
-The chewy egg noodles and tender beef brisket pairing in the savory broth is a classic dish that any customer will happily enjoy.
+China Chef offers mainly Cantonese style dishes and you can find this wonderful beef brisket noodle soup on their menu.
+The chewy egg noodles and tender beef brisket pairing in the savory broth is a classic dish that you can enjoy.
 They also offer shrimp wonton soup if you want to grab a light lunch to-go.

 China Chef: 5120 Rochester Rd, Troy, MI 48085

-Noodle bowls crafted in Detroit, that’s the right way to do it.
-At Johnny’s every dish is Japanese inspired and Detroit made.
-You can find noodle soup dishes like Beef & Mushroom ramen, Chicken Noodle Soup, spicy Tantanmen, vegetarian Shoyu, and even Reuben ramen!
-Their innovative noodle soup list goes on so whatever you are craving, make sure to try out at least one of their specialty ramens.
+Noodle bowls crafted in Detroit, that’s the right way to do it!
+At Johnny’s, every dish is Japanese inspired and Detroit made.
+You can discover noodle soup dishes like Beef & Mushroom ramen, Chicken Noodle Soup, spicy Tantanmen, vegetarian Shoyu, and even Reuben ramen!
+Their innovative noodle soup list goes on, so whatever you are craving, make sure to try out at least one of their specialty ramens.
 Johnny Noodle King definitely knows how to steal the ramen show.